38. Song No. 317: “An American Prayer,” The Doors

 I freely admit that, despite the love of classic rock that’s basically the only thing making my husband’s and my musical tastes a Venn diagram rather than two circles operating obliviously of the other, I didn’t really appreciate The Doors until we started dating and I found out that they’re one of his favorite bands.

-Taboo as it might be to celebrate old white men who don’t speak of women in the most ostensibly flattering of lights, Bukowski is my all-time favorite poet and another discovery I can attribute to hubs and a fateful evening with the film Factotum early in our relationship.
+Taboo as it might be to celebrate old white men who don’t speak of women in the most ostensibly flattering of lights, Charles Bukowski is my all-time favorite poet and another discovery I can attribute to hubs, as well as a fateful evening with the film Factotum early in our relationship.

-But the relevance here isn’t how often I give the things my husband loves a chance to world-unlocking success: It’s how, at some point a number of years ago, I became convinced that there were recordings of William S. Burroughs giving a series of Bukowski poems the spoken-word treatment.
+But the relevance here isn’t how often I give the things my husband loves a chance to world-unlocking success: It’s how I, at some point a number of years ago, became stubbornly convinced that there were recordings of William S. Burroughs giving a series of Bukowski poems the spoken-word treatment.

-I have no idea why I was so convinced of a literary performance melding two incongruous forces or why I was so convinced it involved these specifics giants of self-destruction.
-And having no musical aptitude, I couldn’t account for how vivid and funky and catchy the tune I was trying to place was.
-There was no way I’d imagined such an infernal earworm no matter what sequence of questionable decisions and ingestions conspired to create it.
+I have no idea why I was so convinced of a literary performance melding two incongruous forces or why I was so insistent it involved these specific giants of self-destruction.
+And having no musical aptitude, I couldn’t account for how vivid and funky and catchy the tune I was trying to place was: There was no way I’d imagined such an infernally hooked earworm no matter what sequence of questionable decisions and ingestions conspired to create it.
 It was too specific and concrete.
 It had to exist somewhere outside me.

 Realizing how far off the mark I was and how this marriage of minds I wanted so badly to believe in was a total disappointment, but it was kind of a relief to track down both the source and proof of this thing I was starting to wonder was evidence that I’m a little more disconnected from reality than I give myself credit for.
 And I do love that it’s just as off-puttingly uptempo but persistently ominous as I had built it up to be, even if my naturally avoidant personailty doesn’t appreciate the hint that it’s always better to know for sure than needlessly wrestle with the unknown until the inevitable heat death of the universe.